The Workers’ Compensation Claim Process in Mississippi

 Depending on a case’s complexity, a workers’ compensation claim in Mississippi can take weeks or months to finalize.
 Here’s how the process works.
 It all starts with you taking care of yourself.

-3. Consult an attorney.
-After a bad accident, consulting an experienced workers' compensation attorney as soon as possible can give you an edge over the insurance company.
+- Consult an attorney.
+After a bad accident, consulting an experienced workers’ compensation attorney as soon as possible can give you an edge over the insurance company.
 Your lawyer can listen to the details of your injury and calculate a compensation package that places the highest value on your health, recovery, and comfort.
-At Tabor Law Firm, P.A., our lawyers build strong cases as we navigate the claims process and aggressively negotiate for everything you deserve.
+At Tabor Law Firm, P.A., a lawyer at our firm can build a strong case as we navigate the claims process and aggressively negotiate for everything you deserve.

-6. Apply.
+- Apply.
 There is an official form to complete and documentation to submit for a successful claim.
-Our Jackson workers' compensation lawyers can take care of the paperwork for you.
+A Jackson workers’ compensation lawyer at our firm can take care of the paperwork for you.

 Should I hire a workers’ compensation attorney?